 Meet Dr. Tom Balchin

 I am aware that reading stroke survivors stories is very inspirational.
 I have always resisted writing about myself, because I have always felt that what I have to say about the recovery of others, and how to help them achieve their goals, is much more relevant and important.
 However, at ARNI, we have found that people want to know where some of the major ideas for our unique programmes have stemmed from.
 Therefore, below is a brief account of the process that led to the formation of the Charity and Institute.

 In 1997 I had a major brain haemorrhage that paralysed the left side of my body.
 When I came out of hospital I was still in a wheelchair and weighing roughly 9 stone.
 There was only one way to go though, and that was upwards!
 I was fortunate enough to find an extremely innovative and expert physiotherapist whose aim was to help me regain self-reliance as quickly as possible.
 This positive approach helped me to regain emotional stability, which increased possibilities of physical stabilities, and was undoubtedly instrumental to my further successes.

-Through an innovative combination of movements derived from martial arts, resistance training and many other approaches, I have regained nearly all my functional movement, and still continue to perfect over the years,= using ARNI-developed techniques.
-During this time I also finished my first degree and taught for two years in a 5-13 school.
+Through an innovative combination of movements derived from martial arts, resistance training and many other approaches, I have regained nearly all my functional movement, and still continue to perfect over the years, using ARNI-developed techniques.
+During this time I also finished my first degree and taught for two years at a school.
 I then went on to complete my MA(Ed) and Phd and spent three years as research fellow/lecturer in gifted education at Brunel University, London and then as MA course leader in gifted education at Reading University.